grasmash/distro-guide/determine_a_feature_set.md

 # Determine a feature set

-After you've gathered and documented the distribution requirements, you must translate those requirements into a set of features.
+After you've gathered and documented the distribution requirements, you must translate those requirements into a set of [Epics](https://www.atlassian.com/agile/delivery-vehicles).

-This document is not intended to fully describe Agile Methodology, but let's briefly review what is meant by "feature" in agile terminology.
-A feature is a distinct element of functionality that meets a requirement.

-Let's take two example requirements:
-* "We require Press Room that displays all press releases on the website."
-* "Users must be able to comment on press releases."

 Note that we have not expressed any implementation details at this stage.